Do you ingest essential oils?

 While she does not recommend the daily consumption of essential oils, she does consume essential oils occasionally in her home — and always diluted in fat.
 She also has clients who use essential oils internally, both daily and short term, depending on their health situation, the dilution, and the essential oil in question.

-As you can see, proper dilution and moderation seem to be the keys for safe ingestion of essential oils.
+As you can see, proper dilution and moderation seem to be the keys to safe ingestion of essential oils.

 Medicinal Vs. Culinary Essential Oil Ingestion